Be a Better Parent, Part 2

 In their quest to quash behavior problems, many parents overlook all the positive ways in which their child behaves.
 The resulting negativity can cast a pall over the household that affects every aspect of life.

-Bear in mind that some of the problem behaviors you ascribe to ADD may be common to all children of that age.
-It's helpful to read up on the stages of childhood development - especially if your ADD child happens to be your first-born.
+Bear in mind that some of the problem behaviors you ascribe to ADHD may be common to all children of that age.
+It's helpful to read up on the stages of childhood development - especially if your ADHD child happens to be your first-born.